Date of Last Update

 C. Participants.
 The grievant may choose to be accompanied by a colleague.
 However, legal counsel may not attend.

 1.Establishment and Composition of the Grievance Panel.
-A Grievance Panel will be established, composed of six (6) faculty members elected from each of the College of Liberal Arts and Sciences, College of Engineering and Computing, Seidman College of Business, two (2) members each from the College of Education, Kirkhof College of Nursing, College of Health Professions, Brooks College of Interdisciplinary Studies, and the College of Community and Public Service; and one (1) faculty member from the Library.
+A Grievance Panel will be established, composed of six (6) faculty members elected from each of the College of Liberal Arts and Sciences, College of Engineering and Computing, Seidman College of Business, two (2) members each from the College of Education and Community Innovation, Kirkhof College of Nursing, College of Health Professions, and the Brooks College of Interdisciplinary Studies; and one (1) faculty member from the Library.

 All faculty members eligible for or holding tenure are eligible to vote for their College representatives to the Grievance Panel.
 Deans and other administrative officers will not be eligible to vote or be elected to the Grievance Panel.
 All panel members will be elected for staggered, three-year terms.